ddutt/evpn-in-the-datacenter/README.md

 * EVPN RT-5 routing works to reach the internet node
 * EVPN RT-5 routing works to reach the Internet

+### Small Topology

-For a smaller topology, replace `vagrant up` with `vagrant up oob-mgmt-server oob-mgmt-switch leaf01 leaf03 spine01 spine02 exit01 server01 server03`.
+For a smaller topology, replace `vagrant up` with `vagrant up oob-mgmt-server oob-mgmt-switch leaf01 leaf02 spine01 spine02 exit01 server01 server02`.
 This takes up at least 4GB of RAN.

+You cannot ping the internet node or external nodes with this.
+But you can test centralized routing.

 ## Prerequisites and Getting Started